 Baseload generation specifically excludes power from intermittent sources of energy such as solar and wind because electricity cannot be reliably generated from them when the sun isn’t shining or the wind isn’t blowing.
 Because natural gas is also used for heating needs, extreme cold conditions can sometimes prompt an increase in natural gas use by regional gas utilities that can result in little to no gas pipeline capacity available for use by electric generators, reducing their ability to provide baseload generation in these circumstances.

 The recent debate surrounding baseload generation compared with non-dispatchable energy resources has become increasingly prevalent due to market forces flipping the script from decades past.
 Historically, coal was the cheapest fuel and thus made up a majority of the electric power generation in the United States.
 After the initial capital costs of building a power plant, nuclear power was always among the cheapest energy sources as well.
 However in recent years, natural gas prices have plunged to all-time lows and renewable energy costs are constantly dropping, setting up situations where the baseload generators are no longer the cheapest sources of energy, with coal-fired and nuclear plant retirements increasing with no new baseload plants replacing them.
 Combine those market forces with debates surrounding the environmental impacts of nuclear power and the climate concerns related to coal, and the new normal is that the non-baseload fuels are accounting for an increased portion of the U.S. energy mix.
-According to the EIA, coal and nuclear still accounted for a combined 50% of total U.S. electricity generation in 2017, but that’s trending down from 68% just a decade earlier, with that trend forecast to continue and drop baseload power to 48% of the total mix by 2019.
+Coal and nuclear still accounted for a combined 50% of total U.S. electricity generation in 2017, but that’s trending down from 68% just a decade earlier, with that trend forecast to continue and drop baseload power to 48% of the total mix by 2019.

 For all the evident benefits of an energy mix increasingly relying on clean energy sources like renewables and more affordable fuels like natural gas, several concerns have arisen connected to these changes.